-Beck Krefting (Disciplinary Approaches and Oversight) & Jordana Dym (Self, Subject and Releases)
+Beck Krefting ("Disciplinary Approaches and Oversight") and Jordana Dym ("Self, Subject and Releases")

 February 12, 2016

-Over winter break, thanks to Off Campus Study & Exchanges (OCSE) and Advancement, I had the opportunity to "scout" a little in Florida, Utah, California and New York, getting to know and reconnect with some of Skidmore's far-flung network of professionals in film, television, museum and web-based storytelling.
-First stop, Florida.
-I first met Laura Juncadella, '11, as an International Affairs major with a longstanding interest in Cuba.
+Over winter break, thanks to Off Campus Study & Exchanges (OCSE) and the Office of Advancement, I had the opportunity to "scout" a little in Florida, Utah, California and New York, getting to know and reconnect with some of Skidmore's far-flung network of professionals in film, television, museum and web-based storytelling.
+First stop: Florida.
+I first met Laura Juncadella '11 as an international affairs major with a longstanding interest in Cuba.

-So when a History/Doc Studies travel seminar to Cuba explored Miami and Little Havana in early January, it was a delight to connect her with 12 Skidmore and 6 St. Lawrence students on the way to "La Habana."
-Thanks to an audio storyteller in the group, we can share her story about how she'd followed her dream of working in documentary media to Miami-based Fusion, a startup online journalism/documentary platform with hard hitting stories, with a producer who knew the value of her liberal arts training.
-(For those on campus, look for "How Was Cuba?" -- the students' reflection on their experience in an exhibit March 23–29 exhibit in Case Center Gallery.)
+So when a history/doc studies travel seminar to Cuba explored Miami and Little Havana in early January, it was a delight to connect her with 12 Skidmore and six St. Lawrence students on the way to "La Habana."
+Thanks to an audio storyteller in the group, we can share her story about how she'd followed her dream of working in documentary media to Miami-based Fusion, a startup online journalism/documentary platform with hard-hitting stories, with a producer who knew the value of her liberal arts training.
+(For those on campus, look for "How Was Cuba?," the students' reflection on their experience in an exhibit March 23–29 exhibit in Case Center Gallery.)

-Next stop -- Utah, a stop where Advancement organized an alumni reception at Sundance Film Festival, drawing in friends, family, and showcased two alumni with films in competition, one doc -- Danielle Rosen '06 (Kate Plays Christine) -- and one narrative, (Swiss Army Man).
-It's true what they say -- there's a lot going on.
+Next stop: Utah, a stop where Advancement organized an alumni reception at Sundance Film Festival, drawing in friends and family and showcased two alumni with films in competition, one doc—Danielle Rosen '06 (Kate Plays Christine)—and one narrative, (Swiss Army Man).
+It's true what they say: There's a lot going on.
 From finding a fabulous virtual reality experience to bring to Storytellers' Institute, to meeting a Swedish film distributor and a Lebanese filmmaker while standing in line, to chatting with Kickstarter about funding strategies, to attending a Latino Reels discussion of access issues and solutions in media careers, there was plenty to do before watching the films.
-Clearly, Sundance and other festivals have a lot to offer students and we're putting on thinking caps back on campus on ways to connect and build a meaningful experience with some events close to home, as well as those an airplane ride away.
+Clearly, Sundance and other festivals have a lot to offer students, and we're putting on thinking caps back on campus on ways to connect and build a meaningful experience with some events close to home, as well as those an airplane ride away.